TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 ### How much stress can you handle?

 Once you've done that, it's time to calculate the maximum amount of damage your character can sustain.
-Read up on [damage](../character/damage_and_injuries.md), then calculate your maximum damage by adding 48 to the best possible value you can roll on your character's brawn die.
+Read up on [damage](../character/damage_and_injuries.md), then calculate your maximum damage by determining the highest possible value you can roll on your character's brawn die.

-`Maximum Stamina = 48 + best possible roll on brawn die`
+`Maximum Damage = Best possible roll on brawn die`

 <br/>